r5valkyrie/r5v_script_studio/README.md

 1. Launch R5V Script Studio
 2. Click **New Project** or press `Ctrl+N`
-3. Add nodes from the sidebar by dragging them onto the canvas
+3. Add nodes from the sidebar by clicking or dragging them onto the canvas
+4. Use **Node Spotlight** (`Ctrl+Space`) for quick node search
-4. Connect nodes by dragging from output ports to input ports
+5. Connect nodes by dragging from output ports to input ports
-5. Save your project with `Ctrl+S`
+6. Save your project with `Ctrl+S`

+### Working with Multiple Files

+1. Use the **Project Panel** to manage script files and folders
+2. Create new script files with the **+** button
+3. Organize files into folders for larger mods
+4. Switch between files by clicking them in the project tree

 ### Compiling a Mod